What is harassment?

 Having these HR systems in place will not prevent an employee from making a claim in the Employment Tribunal for sexual harassment.
 It is therefore imperative that the policies and procedures in place to deal with such allegations are used consistently, evidence and witness statements collated quickly, and suspension of the perpetrator while an investigation occurs considered.

 No employer wants to deal with a sexual harassment claim, but attempting to sweep allegations under the carpet can cause immense personal and professional reputational damage.
-The best method for dealing with the situation is to engage well-prepared HR policies and procedures and seek legal advice to deal with the matter fairly and appropriately.
+The best method for dealing with the situation is to engage well-prepared HR policies and procedures and seek legal advice from an employment solicitor to deal with the matter fairly and appropriately.

 Guillaumes LLP Solicitors is a full-service law firm based in Weybridge, Surrey.
 We have a highly experienced employment law team who can advise you on your responsibilities under the Equality Act 2010.
 To make an appointment, please call us on 01932 840 111.